The Best Coffee Tampers In The UK 2022

 My Observations

-Also the way the top of the stainless steel base flares out, too, brews this design of tamper rather comfortable on your thumb and forefinger or the knuckle of your forefinger depending on your tamping style.
+Also the way the top of the stainless steel base flares out, too, steeps this design of tamper rather comfortable on your thumb and forefinger or the knuckle of your forefinger depending on your tamping style.

 Check Price - Amazon UK